China Post Group sued by investors in joint venture

-NEW YORK (Reuters) - A group of New York investors sued China Post Group Corporation for $500 million on Wednesday, claiming the government postal service failed to live up to its end of a deal to launch a chain of mini-markets in rural China.
+NEW YORK, Jan 13 (Reuters) - A group of New York investors sued China Post Group Corporation for $500 million on Wednesday, claiming the government postal service failed to live up to its end of a deal to launch a chain of mini-markets in rural China.

 In a summons filed in Manhattan Supreme Court, New York-based China Horizon Investments Group, hedge fund firm Platinum Partners and other investors accused China Post of fraud and breach of contract relating to their Post Mart joint venture.